 Adriane Bancroft AssistantAdministration

 Adriane first came to NZCGE as a contractor, helping us with data entry in September 2017.
 She proved herself to be indispensable so joined our team as a part-time Office Administrator at National Office from the beginning of 2018.
 Adriane has a wealth of administration experience having spent many years in the UK in secretarial and personal assistant roles.
-Adriane’s work includes student referral administration, data entry, Gifted Aotearoa administration, assisting with events, student record management, staff support, and general just-in-time administration.
+Adriane’s work includes, HR administration, Gifted Aotearoa administration, financial assistance management, staff support, assisting with events, and general just-in-time administration.

 Sharon has had her own bookkeeping business for many years, specialising in working with charitable organisations – Sharon started working in gifted education in March 2011.
 Sharon has previously worked for Deloitte and WHK accounting firms.
 Her job involves overseeing NZCGE finances, preparing profit and loss reports and Board reports, along with managing payroll, donation requests and invoices.
 Sharon was attracted to working for NZCGE by the passion and dedication shown by the staff and the great work that the organisation does for gifted children.
 “Everyone is so great to work with and they are so focussed on what gifted kids need to achieve – the kids are amazing.”